firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon Jun  1 09:44:03 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 09:30:13 UTC 2015.

 The ipset `ib_bluetack_level1` has **218309** entries, **764987411** unique IPs.